casteval includes several scoring funcions, such as

 does not rely on kernel density estimation.
 It is also penalizes

-inaccurate forecasts less harshly than log_score()
+inaccurate forecasts less harshly than log_score().

 Examples